libra2org/libra2-core/libra2-move/framework/libra2-framework/doc/aggregator_factory.md

 # Module `0x1::aggregator_factory`

 This module provides foundations to create aggregators.
-Currently only Aptos Framework (0x1) can create them, so this module helps to wrap the constructor of <code>Aggregator</code> struct so that only a system account can initialize one.
+Currently only Libra2 Framework (0x1) can create them, so this module helps to wrap the constructor of <code>Aggregator</code> struct so that only a system account can initialize one.
 In the future, this might change and aggregators can be enabled for the public.